JanStureNielsen/nio-buffers-vs-arrays/README.md

-# JHM NIO buffers vs arrays
+# NIO buffers vs arrays

-Collection of micro-benchmarks comparing the performance of the NIO buffers against primitive arrays.
+Collection of JMH micro-benchmarks comparing the performance of the NIO buffers against primitive arrays.

 ## Usage